A History of Africa

 His reasons for doing this were obvious, for the Italians had picked the Horn of Africa to be their sphere of influence.
 Not united as a nation in Europe until 1860, the Italians were well behind Britain and France in the race for overseas colonies, so they took care to pick their targets in places where the British and French were not yet active.
 In the early 1880s they completed the conquest of Eritrea, and threw back a Mahdist invasion from Sudan in 1893; in 1889 the British gave them permission to take the part of Somalia between Cape Gardafui and the Juba river, territory previously claimed by Zanzibar; this became Italian Somaliland, with its capital at Mogadishu.
 In 1888 an army of 20,000 Italians came into contact with an Abyssinian army, but they chose to negotiate instead of fight.
 The result was the Treaty of Wichale in 1889, in which Menelik recognized Italy's "special interest" in his country.

 By this time the "scramble for Africa" (see below) was underway; the British claimed the part of Somalia facing the Gulf of Aden, since this had been most recently held by Egypt, and the French founded the port of Djibouti, right at the Bab el Mandeb.
 No longer satisfied with just Eritrea and Italian Somaliland, the Italians decided they wanted the land in-between, too.
 About this time, Menelik renounced the treaty when he found out there were two differently worded versions of it; the version written in Italian placed Abyssinia under Italian domination, while the version written in Amharic did not.
 The Italians declared war and invaded Abyssinia in 1896, but only got as far as Adowa before Menelik defeated them.
-Instead of a backward rabble of warriors with spears, they met the most modern army in Africa, more up-to-date than even the Zulus.
-It was also almost three times larger; Menelik was able to mobilize 100,000 men to oppose 17,000 Italians and an equal number of Eritrean auxiliaries.
+Instead of a backward rabble of warriors with spears, the Italians met the most modern army in Africa.
+It also was almost three times larger; Menelik was able to mobilize 100,000 men to oppose 17,000 Italians and an equal number of Eritrean auxiliaries.
 Finally, the Italians tried to gain surprise by attacking early on a Sunday morning, without realizing that their opponents got up to attend a Coptic mass at 4:00 A.M.!
 As a result, Menelik was ready first, and he attacked at 5:30 A.M..
 70 percent of the Italians were killed, wounded or captured, and Italy was forced to give up its claim to be Abyssinia's protecting power.
+Finally, the Abyssinians captured 10,000 abandoned Italian rifles, a move which allowed them to bring their army up to date even by European standards.
 Menelik's astonishing victory meant that Abyssinia would be the only country in Africa besides Liberia to keep its independence in the early twentieth century.

 Menelik II was the first African head of state to be photographed.